Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The single host level: duality and scaling limits

 In this section we focus on a particular case of the models introduced in the previous section, namely when $\pf$ is of the form

-with $\delta>0$, $\theta_0,\theta_1\geq 0$ and $(\sigma_k)_{k\geq 0}$ satisfying the following assumption. \begin{assumption} The coefficients $(\sigma_k)_{k \ge 0}$ are positive, non-increasing and their sum is finite.
-Moreover, $2\delta(\sigma_0+\theta_0+\theta_1)/3<1$. \end{assumption} In this section, we write $\pf^{\downarrow}$ instead of $\pf_\delta^{\downarrow}$; making the dependency on $\delta$ explicit will be only relevant in Remark \ref{ftw-rem}.
+with $\delta>0$, $\theta_0,\theta_1\geq 0$ and $(\sigma_k)_{k\geq 0}$ satisfying the following assumption. \begin{assumption} The coefficients $(\sigma_k)_{k \ge 0}$ are non-negative, non-increasing and their sum is finite.
+Moreover, $2\delta(\sigma_0+\theta_0+\theta_1)/3<1$. \end{assumption} From now onwards, we write $\pf^{\downarrow}$ instead of $\pf_\delta^{\downarrow}$; making the dependency on $\delta$ explicit will be only relevant in Remark \ref{ftw-rem}.
+Note that $\pf^{\downarrow}$ is the identity when $\sigma_0=0=\theta_0=\theta_1$.
 Under Assumption \ref{eq:non_increasing}, the function $\pf^{\downarrow}$ satisfies $\pf^{\downarrow}(x)\in[0,1]$ for all $x\in[0,1]$.
 The first term inside the brackets can be interpreted as frequency dependent selection and favors always type-$1$ individuals.
 It coincides with the drift term in the \emph{fittest-type wins} Wright--Fisher processes introduced in \cite{GS18} and further studied in \cite{BEH23,CHS19}.
 The second term inside the brackets can be interpreted as mutation; $\theta_0$ and $\theta_1$ can be seen as the relative strength of mutations to type $0$ and to type $1$, respectively.
-For this reason, we refer to the kernel $P_{\delta,\pf^{\downarrow}}$ as a \emph{fittest type wins kernel with mutation}.
-In Section \ref{sec:connection-WF} we will see a more precise connection to the fittest-type wins Wright--Fisher processes studied in \cite{GS18}, but let us already mention that those models are tailored to admit a moment dual, which will be also the case in our discrete model.
+For this reason, we refer to the kernel $P_{\pf^{\downarrow}}$ as a \emph{fittest type wins kernel with mutation}.
+In Section \ref{sec:connection-WF} we will see a more precise connection to the fittest-type wins Wright--Fisher processes studied in \cite{GS18}, but let us already mention that those models are tailored to admit a moment dual.